 “Pump the breaks fella, anymore foundation you’d look like one of those clowns.
 Review this,” Grigsby tossed him a booklet, “It’s the list of obstacles and dangers that may happen.”

-Joji looked down below and noticed a team scrapping the charred remains of a mechanical bull and a clown wig.
+Joji looked down below and noticed a team scrapping the charred remains of a mechanical bull and a clown wig into the water.
 He swallowed his fear and complied with the Connecticut billionaire.
 Joji asked about the fire but Grigsby only shrugged.

 “Get ready Joji, we’re filming in an hour, I need you to give it all you got.
 The contestants are a little shaken after the mishap with the kerosene and that fucking clown.
 Anyway, the next obstacle will be fun.
 It’s going to involve a couple of nine irons and that beehive.”
 Grigsby pointed at a massive gray hornet’s nest hanging off of a crane from the ferry.